 We will be working with experienced local marketing agency Jenko to consult our members, supporters, staff, volunteers and the wider public about HERIB’s brand and only once this first phase of research has been complete, will HERIB’s Board of Management decide whether to follow through with a rebrand.

-Q: How can I get involved and give you my views?
+Q: How have people been able to get involved and give us their views?

 Q: Who will choose the new name and visual identity?